gotibhai/toastyapricot.github.io/about.markdown

 ---

 Hoi, I'm Pushkin!
 I like to indulge in occasional ramblings about technology, life, philosophy and growth.
-I shoot sometimes -- I need to figure out a way to showcase photography in a way I like.
+I shoot sometimes -- still figuring out a way to showcase my work in a way that pleases me.

 * Software Engineer (aka Plumber) by trade
 * Runner/Sports enthusiast